matrix-org/synapse/docs/specification.rst

 Power levels for users are defined in ``m.room.power_levels``, where both a default and specific users' power levels can be set.
-By default all users have a power level of 0.
+By default all users have a power level of 0, other than the room creator whose power level defaults to 100.
+Power levels for users are tracked per-room even if the user is not present in the room.

 State events may contain a ``required_power_level`` key, which indicates the minimum power a user must have before they can update that state key.
 The only